datocms/react-datocms/README.md

 # Progressive/responsive image

 `<Image />` is a React component specially designed to work seamlessly with DatoCMS’s [`responsiveImage` GraphQL query](https://www.datocms.com/docs/content-delivery-api/uploads#responsive-images) that optimizes image loading for your sites.

+- TypeScript ready;
+- Compatible with IE11;
+- CSS-in-JS ready;
+- Compatible with any GraphQL library (Apollo, graphql-hooks, graphql-request, etc.);
+- Usable both client and server side;
+- Compatible with vanilla React, Next.js and pretty much any other React-based solution;

 ![](docs/image-component.gif?raw=true)